Why Do I Taste Blood In My Throat? | Clear Causes Explained

 Dental/Gum Disease Bleeding gums; swollen/red gums; bad breath.
 Persistent metallic taste due to gum blood mixing with saliva.

 GERD (Acid Reflux) Heartburn; sour/bitter taste; hoarseness.
-Irritated mucosa causing slight bleeding/taste of blood.
+Irritated throat or esophageal lining may create a blood-like taste.

 Treatments & Remedies for Tasting Blood in Your Throat